Weela Weela Walya: Origin

-Performance
+The name "Saile" comes from the Irish word "salach" meaning dirty.
+It's an alternate name for the river Poddle which runs from the Dublin hills to join the river Liffey.
+Historically it was used for industry and also an open sewer and was very dirty (Salach).

+There are some old stories about a child's body being found in the river.
+The name Saile may also come from the Irish “sáile” which means salt-water or seawater.

+Performances

-The song was recorded by The Clancy Brothers as "Wella Wallia" on Recorded Live in Ireland (1965), and as "Weila Waile" by The Dubliners on their 1967 album A Drop of the Hard Stuff.
+The song was recorded by the Clancy Brothers as "Wella Wallia" on Recorded Live in Ireland (1965), and as "Weila Waile" by the Dubliners on their 1967 album A Drop of the Hard Stuff.
 It was a popular part of the Dubliners' repertoire for decades, appearing on several of their live albums, and was sung at the funeral of Ronnie Drew in 2008.

-Virgin Prunes's singers Guggi and Gavin Friday sung a version of the song in the 1981 video Sons Find Devils.
+Virgin Prunes' singers Guggi and Gavin Friday sang a version of the song in the 1981 video Sons Find Devils, titled "Bernie and Attricia Sing" on the related live album.